MicrosoftDocs/win32/desktop-src/tablet/iinkanalyzer-getnodesfromtextrange.md

 ---
-Description: 'Retrieves a collection of IContextNode objects that are relevant to the specified text range for the specified context nodes.' ms.assetid: '39a5dd52-7007-4395-8668-261eca78a090'
+Description: Retrieves a collection of IContextNode objects that are relevant to the specified text range for the specified context nodes. ms.assetid: 39a5dd52-7007-4395-8668-261eca78a090
-title: 'IInkAnalyzer::GetNodesFromTextRange method'
+title: IInkAnalyzerGetNodesFromTextRange method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IInkAnalyzer::GetNodesFromTextRange method